aakankshacheruku/Entry-Level-Analyst-Market/README.md

 ---

-## 🎯 Closing Note
-This 7-day blueprint started as an experiment in data plumbing — it ended as a reflection on what it means to build truthfully in public.
+> 🧭 *This 7-day blueprint started as an experiment in data plumbing — it ended as a reflection on what it means to build truthfully in public.
-The hardest part of entering data isn’t the code; it’s building clarity when the system you’re analyzing keeps changing.
+> The hardest part of entering data isn’t the code; it’s building clarity when the system you’re analyzing keeps changing.
-That’s what this project — and this dashboard — are ultimately about.
+> That’s what this project — and this dashboard — are ultimately about.*

-__________
+---

 ## Backlog / Roadmap
 - Add occupation × age CPS dataset for entry-level weighting
 - Integrate Tableau Public dashboards
 - Automate monthly refresh (GitHub Actions + DuckDB)
 - Add AI-assisted anomaly detection (schema drift alerts)